dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-2-scene-2.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 2, Scene 2"
 date: 2006/11/02 03:21:00
 tags:
 - manuscript
-title: Jeremy Comes Home, Chapter 2, Scene 2
+- Jeremy Comes Home
-comments: true
-published: true
-layout: post

 ---

 Gordon Abbot High School was a two story white brick building surrounded by thick green grass in the Fabulous Forties, an upper middle class section of the eastern Sacramento suburbs.
 Jeremy stood at the foot of a wide concrete stairway that led to a grassy terrace.
 Every few minutes students came out of the building alone or in small groups and passed him without notice.